 2. Museums are free on Sunday afternoons

 I missed out on this one!
 Museums are free on Sunday afternoons from 15.00-20.00, so make the most of it.
 Museums are free all day on the first Sunday of the month.
-Popular Barcelona Museums include the National Art Museum of Catalunya, the Picasso Museum and the Barcelona history Museum.
+Popular Barcelona Museums include the National Art Museum of Catalunya, the Picasso Museum and the Barcelona History Museum.

 3. Metro – T10 Ticket

-When you are using the Metro, all of Barcelona city centre is zone 1 (this confused us greatly, as we wondered if we would need other zones, but we did not!).
+When you are using the Metro, all of Barcelona city center is zone 1 (this confused us greatly, as we wondered if we would need other zones, but we did not!).
 The T10 ticket works out good value for tourists, provided you are not making more than 3/4 journeys in one day.
 It costs €9.95 for 10 journeys on a ticket.
 The T-10 is multi-person use, so just use it and then pass it back to your friend behind you!

 4. Language – Learn Basic Spanish

-The language issue was a little confusing at first, because many locals speak Catalan as their first language, rather than Spanish.
+The language issue was a little confusing at first because many locals speak Catalan as their first language, rather than Spanish.
 In some local restaurants, menus will also be in Catalan.
 However, if you learn some basic Spanish, you will be understood and be able to get by.